jeremyBanks/database/README.md

 [semver]: https://semver.org/spec/v2.0.0.html

-Flexible type parameters can be valuable, but they should prefer unobtrusive defaults.
+Flexible type parameters can be valuable, but when practical they should provide unobtrusive defaults for users that don't need them.

 ## License